eankeen/babel-plugin-improved-piped-pipelines/readme.md

 Right now, it depends on the conflicting pipeline JavaScript feature, so I hope to repurpose the `|>` syntax to something else.

-*Note*: This is a very `0.1.0` quality plugin.
-Use at your own risk

 ## Example

 ### Input